 As you hone your sexual prowess, this is also a great time to try new sex positions.
-Missionary may be your favorite position but did you know that this is also the position often associated with premature ejaculation?
+A missionary may be your favorite position, but did you know that this is also the position often associated with premature ejaculation?
 Yes, being on top may feel great but the position also increases the amount of tension on your muscles thereby not very ideal when you’re looking to cure premature ejaculation.
 Rather than missionary, let the lady take over once in a while.
-Other positions such as spooning and doggy style that requires less muscular are also worth giving a try.
+Other positions such as spooning and doggy style that require less muscular are also worth giving a try.

 Incorporate deep breathing

 Another way to control the tension that pushes you toward orgasm is to try deep breathing.
 Doing so will allow the blood and oxygen to circulate throughout the body thereby less muscular tension and greater chances for you to stop premature ejaculation.
 Like sex, this one takes time to master.
 You can practice deep breathing out of the bedroom first by deliberately extending your breath as you inhale and exhale.
 It’s basically like you are meditating.
 Breathe in for 5 seconds, hold for 3 to 5 seconds then breathe out for 5 seconds.
 Do it once a day for 5 minutes.
 As soon as you get the hang of it, you can try deep breathing in the bedroom.

 If the problem continues to persist, there are a number of behavioral techniques that are proven to help deal with early ejaculation.
 One is known as the Stop-and-Start Method.
 The technique will help you recognize the premonitory sensation, that feeling every man feels right before the big orgasm.
 In this masturbation exercise, you will stimulate arousal by doing it gradually then stopping once you sense that you are nearing the point of no return.
 Give yourself a few moments to calm down then repeat the process.
 You may have to do the excise for a few weeks, sometimes a few months, until full control is achieved.